 Introduction

-iceFish is a message oriented framework built on top of OSGi (Open Source Gateway Initiative) based runtime. iceFish comes with multiple pre-built components which can directly be used in the process creation.
-It also provides API for creation of new component which can be deployed to extend the functionality of iceFish server.
+Teevra is a message oriented framework built on top of OSGi (Open Source Gateway Initiative) based runtime.
+Teevra comes with multiple pre-built components which can directly be used in the process orchestration.
+It also provides API for creation of new component which can be deployed to extend the functionality of Teevra server.

 Scope of the document

-This document is a developer guide to create new component which can be plugged in into iceFish container.
+This document is a developer guide to create new component which can be plugged in into Teevra container.

 Assumptions

-Developer has access to iceFish project repository.
+Developer has access to Teevra project repository (Maven Repository).

-Apache Maven is being used as the build tool.
+Apache Maven (2.0.9) is being used as the build tool.